Home Modifications for the Aging Population

 Remove or Minimize Possible Tripping Hazards

 As they get older, people often find they can’t keep their balance as well as they once did.
-With that in mind, carefully evaluate your house to spot anything that could make an older person possibly trip and fall.
-You can even work your way through a checklist that assesses the riskiness of each room in your home.
-Hazards may include area rugs that frequently slide around, and thresholds that are significantly higher or differently textured than the floors around them.
+With that in mind, it is crucial to carefully evaluate your house to spot anything that could make an older person possibly trip and fall.
+To ensure the safety of elderly individuals in your home, it is important to take proactive measures to remove or minimize possible tripping hazards.

 Limit the Ways Seasonal Temperatures Affect Your Home